Valerio-GROSSI/Multi-Object-Tracking/README.md

-For a first run, just to understand and visualize outputs, keep only for example the MOT17-02 and MOT17-04 sequences in MOT17 folder and delete all the other ones, otherwise the execution will be extremely long
+For a first run, just to understand and visualize outputs, keep only for example the MOT17-02 and MOT17-04 sequences in MOT17 folder and delete all the other ones, otherwise the execution will be extremely long.

 4. Execute the command :
 ```bash